What is AWS Single Sign-On (AWS SSO)?

 As a new AWS SSO customer, you:

-- Sign in to the AWS Management Console of the master account in your AWS account and navigate to the AWS SSO console.
+- Sign in to the AWS Management Console of the management account in your AWS account and navigate to the AWS SSO console.

 - Select the directory you use for storing the identities of your users and groups from the AWS SSO console.
 AWS SSO provides you a directory by default that you can use to manage users and groups in AWS SSO.
 You can also change directory to connect to a Microsoft AD directory by clicking through a list of Managed Microsoft AD and AD Connector instances that AWS SSO discovers in your account automatically.
 If you want to connect to a Microsoft AD directory, see Getting Started with AWS Directory Service.